bernatferragut/MESSAGE-PROJECT/2.Concept2Realization/PROJECT-304-EN.md

 7. DESCRIBE YOUR PROPOSED ACTIVITIES, INCLUDING THE RATIONALE FOR YOUR ARTISTIC CHOICES OR THE INSPIRATION FOR THE NEW CREATIVE WORK(S).
 INDICATE WHEN AND WHERE YOU PLAN TO SHOW YOUR WORK. - 750 words

-The project presents 10 pieces of media ART reflecting my personal understanding over a series of 'Out of the Body Experiences' - OBE I had at a young age.
-These experiences changed my life and gave me the vision and call to express myself through the art as a medium.
+The project presents 10 pieces of media ART reflecting my personal understanding over a series of 'Out of the Body Experiences'/OBE I had at a young age.
+These experiences changed my life and inpired me to express myself through the art as a medium in my adulthood.

-The conclusions presented through these 10 pieces of art propose to the audience a new direction and light in how to live a better life as human beings.
-The exhibition opens the possibility of the immortality of the human soul and it's  consequences while being alive in this world.
+The 10 pieces of art show the audience my personal interpretations of these deep OBE experiences.
+In my conclusions I deal with polar conepts like physical / metaphisical,  consciouss / uncounsciouss and the nature of love and suffering.
+The exhibition proposes the human soul deathless and it's  consequences and responsabities while being alive in this world.

 a.
 ACTIVITIES & ARTISTIC CHOICES
 The Project involves the creation of 10 Pieces of Art subdivided into 4 groups.

-The first is the message received through an OBE altered state of consciousness.
+* The first group is the message received through an OBE altered state of consciousness.

 1. The Message
-> medium: Digital Print and Web experience - Web VR
+> medium: Digital Print - Web Generative Art
-> Holographic/VR cylindrical projection at the exhibit center .
-The origins of the OBE experience and it's message where the *'CYLINDRICAL SHAPE'* it's central.
+> 3D LES's light cylinder at the exhibit center
+.
+The origins of the OBE experience and it's message where the *'CYLINDRICAL SHAPE'* plays a central role and most of the exhibition will evolve around the significance of this geometrical shape.

-The second group relates to my personal conclusions after living these transformative experiences, and it is subdivided into 3 parts.
+* The second group relates to my personal conclusions after living these transformative experiences, and it is subdivided into 3 parts.

-We show the relationship between the 'cylindrical shape', the *SACRED ART* and its relationship with historical influences like the Egyptian, Esoteric and Alchemical arts.
+We show the relationship between the 'cylindrical shape' and *SACRED ART*.
+It's relationship with historical influences like the Egyptian, Esoteric and Alchemical arts.

 2. The physics of the 'cylindrical shape'
-> medium: Digital Print and Web experience - Robotics and IOT?
+> medium: Digital Print - Web Generative Art
 .
 Focus of this artwork: decoding the meaning of the 'cylinder'.
 3. Polarity Battles
-> medium: Digital Print and Web experience - 3D Printing .
-Focus of this artwork: relationship between Greed and Fear against Love and Compassion.
+> medium: Digital Print - Web Generative Art
+.
+Focus of this artwork: relationship between Greed / Fear and Love / Compassion.
 4. The Past - Egyptians
-> medium: Digital Print and Web experience
+> medium: Digital Print - Web Generative Art
 .
 Focus of this artwork: The cylinder under the Egyptian culture.

 The third group relates to *RELIGION* as we know it.
-We show the inspiration, relationships and interconnections of Christian, Jewish and Buddhist Faiths relating to the 3 pieces of Art presented.
+We show the relationships and interconnections between Jewish-Christian, Buddhist and Hindu Faiths.

-5. Christianity
+5. Judeo-Christian
-> medium: Digital Print and Web experience
+> medium: Digital Print - Web Generative Art
 .
 Focus of this artwork: Christian symbology and it's cylindrical relationship
-6. Jewish
+6. Buddhist
-> medium: Digital Print and Web experience
+> medium: Digital Print - Web Generative Art
 .
-Focus of this artwork: Jewish symbology and it's cylindrical relationship
+Focus of this artwork: Buddhist symbology and it's cylindrical relationship
-7. Buddhism
+7. Hundu
-> medium: Digital Print and Web experience
+> medium: Digital Print - Web Generative Art
 .
-Focus of this artwork: Buddhist symbology and it's cylindrical relationship
+Focus of this artwork: Hindu symbology and it's cylindrical relationship

-The third group relates to the *PHYSICAL REALITY*
+The third group relates to the *PHYSICAL REALITY*.
-Here we show how the information recieved behaves in the physical world.
-How affects us and how it's presented in our everyday life.
+We show how the cylindrical shape appears and behaves in our everyday life.

 8. Today's life
-> medium: Digital Print and Web experience
+> medium: Digital Print - Web Generative Art
 .
 Focus of this artwork: The cylinder in today's daily life
 9. The modern Database
 > medium: Digital Print and Web experience - Blockchain technology .
 Focus of this artwork: The cylindrical structure in today's Digital Databases
 10. The Market
-> medium: Digital Print and Web experience
+> medium: Digital Print - Web Generative Art
 .
 Focus of this artwork: The Fear and Greed Index of the Capital Markets today

 b.
 INSPIRATION OF THE CREATIVE WORK
 The inspiration for the work comes from a deeply transformative experience I had when I was 18-19 years old.
 The so-called 'Kundalini Experience' allowed me to have a natural OBE (Out of the body experience) and attain higher states of consciousness.

-After this event, my life did change forever and the messages received during this deep dive into a consciousness mark the beginning of a series of exhibitions which will describe through art such experiences in the following years.
+After this event, my life did change forever and the messages received during this deep dive into consciousness marked the beginning of a series of exhibitions which will describe through art such experiences in the following years.
 The intention is to decode the messages received and transmit them to the general public for good.

 c.
 WORK SHOW: WHEN AND WHERE